Personalised transport complaints

 Mediation services include:

-- The Taxi Council of Queensland offers dispute resolution support for the taxi industry.
+- Taxi Council of Queensland offers dispute resolution support for the taxi industry.

-- The Australian Government provides guidance on how to prevent and manage disputes, and the Australian Small Business and Family Enterprise Ombudsman has published a guide for independent contractors on preventing and managing disputes.
+- Australian Small Business and Family Enterprise Ombudsman provides dispute support and has published a guide for independent contractors on preventing and managing disputes (PDF, 1.2MB).

 We are currently working to establish a personalised transport mediation service in collaboration with the Department of Justice and Attorney-General.
 More information on this service will be available shortly.